AndreasFranke5/TwinCity/README.md

    </a>

 ### Purpose
 Develop an interactive Mixed Reality (MR) tool that enables different teams to collaboratively visualize, analyze, and strategize flood mitigation by using historical and predictive data.
+Collaborate remotely wherever the users are, can maximize work efficiency and save energy.
+Also using real-time data to simulate and predict disaster situations helps to reduce resources.

 ### 2.2.
 User Personas
 TwinCity serves diverse stakeholders with unique roles and technical requirements.
 Based on research and observations, we defined our users in several groups.
 However, we focused on urban planner and emergency response coordinator.